JoshKarpel/simulacra/docs/source/api.rst

 Utilities
 ---------

-Simulacra's utility module provides a wide range of common functionality that doesn't quite fit anywhere else.
+Simulacra's utility module provides a wide range of functions for working with arrays, simulations, log messages, attributes, and processes that doesn't quite fit anywhere else.

 .. currentmodule:: simulacra.utils